This week's Agent Spotlight features Stephen Barbara of InkWell Management.

-There is a page of agency titles on the Foundry website.
+There is a page of clients on the InkWell website.

 Mr. Barbara's clients include: Heidi Ayarbe, Betsy Bird, P.J.
 Bracegirdle, Fleur Bradley, Cara Chow, Heather Davis, Julie Danielson, Monica Edinger, Richard Farr, Jack D. Ferraiolo, Lisa Graff, Lynne Jonell, Sam Munson, Shana Norris, Lauren Oliver, Paper Lantern Lit, Marlene Perez, Suzanne Morgan Williams, Jess Rothenberg, Leila Sales, Laura Schaefer, Katie Sciurba, Laura Amy Schlitz, Libby Schmais, Peter D. Sieruta, Michael Spooner, Tammar Stein, Todd Strasser, Paul Tremblay, Tom Venuto, among others.

 Send a brief query letter and the first five pages in the body of an e-mail.